Gunnar Tjomlid

 Gunnar Roland Tjomlid (born 3 August 1974) is a Norwegian skeptic, secular humanist blogger, and author.

 Early life

-Tjomlid was born to a Norwegian father and English mother in Dar-es-Salaam, Tanzania, where he lived until he was two years old.
-He then mostly resided in Tonstad in Sirdal municipality.

-He was a Christian and a believer in some pseudosciences before becoming a skeptic and an atheist.
+Tjomlid was born in Dar-es-Salaam, Tanzania, where he lived until he was two years old.
+He then mostly resided in the village of Tonstad in Norway.
+He was a Christian before becoming an atheist.

-Blogging and podcasting
+Blogging

 He started the blog Unfiltered Perception in 2006, which changed name to Saksynt in 2013.

 He was on the panel of Norwegian podcast Saltklypa from 2010 to 2012.

-In 2013 he published the book Placebodefekten which is about alternative medicine.

 In 2010 he received the award Tordenbloggen and in 2014 he received an award in Vixen Blog Awards 2013.